MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/azure-analysis-services.md

 ### Error indicates “invalid credentials”

-If you've enabled the firewall in Azure Analysis Services and you're getting an “invalid credentials” error, you might need to allowlist the IP addresses of the Power Query Online clusters, even if you've allowed access from the Power BI service in your Azure Analysis Services firewall.
+If you've enabled the firewall in Azure Analysis Services and you're getting an “invalid credentials” error, you might need to allowlist the IP addresses of the Power Query Online clusters, even if you've allowed access from the Power BI service in your Azure Analysis Services server firewall.

 ![screenshot](./media/azure-analysis-services/aas-firewall-settings.png)

-To allowlist the Power Query Online clusters:

-1. Download the Azure IP ranges and service tags from the [Microsoft Download Center](https://www.microsoft.com/en-us/download/details.aspx?id=56519).
+To allowlist the Power Query Online clusters, download the Azure IP ranges and service tags from the [Microsoft Download Center](https://www.microsoft.com/download/details.aspx?id=56519).
+You'll need to allowlist the IP addresses from the **PowerQueryOnline** service tag.
+For more information on how to configure the server firewall, go to [Quickstart: Configure server firewall - Portal](/azure/analysis-services/analysis-services-qs-firewall/azure/analysis-services/analysis-services-qs-firewall).

-2.

 ## See also